rochapps/django-secure-input/README.rst

 Documentation
 -----------------------------------

-Additional documentation on using django-sticky-uploads is available on `Read The Docs <http://readthedocs.org/docs/django-secure-input/>`_.
+Additional documentation on using django-secure-input is available on `Read The Docs <http://readthedocs.org/docs/django-secure-input/>`_.